Work orders are at the center of how work is planned, executed, and recorded in Maximo.

 - Job plans define how work should be performed

-When these elements are aligned, work orders become a strong, connected source of information.
+When these elements are aligned, work orders become a strong, connected source of usable data.

 Strengthening Work Order Data Quality